jorgemoralespou/lab-devconfcz24/workshop/content/02-packaging-mechanism.md

 Used together these tools provide a very powerful and flexible system for distributing and installing packages for Kubernetes.

-To install Educates you can use the Carvel command line tools from your computer, or using Carvel's in cluster `kapp-controller` operator.

 To make it much easier to install Educates to your local computer, but also in a hosted Kubernetes cluster, Educates provides it's own CLI which bundles up the functionality of the Carvel tools so you do not need to install them on your